FACT-Finder-Web-Components/documentation/markdown/3.x/en/ff-suggest-without-input.md

 In this function, we take the input value and set it as `currentFFSearchBoxValue` in the `factfinder.communication.globalElementValues` module.

-Next we fire a FFEvent to the `factfinder.communication.FFCommunicationEventAggregator`.
+Next we fire a FFEvent to the `factfinder.communication.EventAggregator`.

 The type of the event has to be `"suggest"` and as query we take the input value from the `input`  tag.
 ```js